jdotpy/streamline/README.md

   slashdot.org: 0
 ```

-Everything before the `--` is an option for the streamline command and options after that are for the particular modules we're using (`shell` in this case)
+Everything before the `--` is an option for the streamline command and options after that are for the particular modules we're using (`shell` in this case).

+There are many modules available that do asynchronous jobs and transformations to input.
+To get available options for a particular module run:

+`streamline -s shell --help`

+## Built-in Modules

 ## Technical Vocabulary